The Great Salvation:

 But the third aspect of the Great Salvation (which is the second in the Bible and in our experiences, but it is the third in the way we have organized this article) is Sanctification.
 Sanctification is the present salvation, and it saves us from the power of sin.
 Sin brings death everywhere it appears, and it will destroy our lives and rob us of our reward if we do not use the provisions that Christ has made for us to save them.
 This is the salvation that is relevant to the Christian today.
 Sanctification is the theme of the book of Hebrews, and what most what most of the Scripture is about.
 In the letters to the churches, when the word salvation is used, it is almost always about Sanctification.

 The Saving of the Life (Soul)

 Salvation from the power of sin: the salvation of the soul.
 The word soul is confusing to many.
 That is unfortunate, because it need not be, and should not be.
 The soul is the life.
 It is the identical word in the Greek (psuche [psoo-khay']).
 You can use them interchangeably in the Bible.
 In fact, soul and life are used interchangeably by the translators of the King James Bible.
 Jesus said: "He that seeks to save his life shall lose it."
 It is the same word as soul.
 What shall a man give in exchange for his soul, or what shall he give in exchange for his life?

-From time to time we find people with various theological prescriptions who find soul and life to be the same thing a bit demeaning and out of the mainstream.
-What an unmitigated hypocrisy.
-What a falsehood.
-The principle concern that occupies the center ground of every person in this world is his life.
+From time to time we find people with various theological prescriptions who say that it is demeaning and out of the mainstream to regard the the soul and life are the same thing.
+What an unmitigated hypocrisy, what a falsehood to disregard the principle concern that occupies the center ground of every person in this world is his life.

 Is your life important?
 Is it worthwhile?
 Are you doing something with it that is meaningful?
 Are you laying up for yourself anything against the future?
 Does anybody care what you are doing?
 Are you getting anywhere?